 - Exploratory Data Analysis.
 Instead of requirements we have input data.
 Instead of interviewing users to collect requirements we should explore the given data to learn what we can do with it.
 This is called Exploratory Data Analysis.

-- Data Engineering.
+- Data preparation.
 Once we understand the data, we should transform the data such that it can be used for training an ML model.

-- ML model engineering.
+- ML model training.
 The way to approach the training of ML models is very specific; algorithm selection and hyperparameter tuning are part of it.

 - Model validation.
 Next to testing software and data you also need to test the trained model.

-These six methods also are mentioned in the Data Analytics method as you can see in Fig 3.
-According to our experiences with ML projects they require a “card” of their own.
+These seven methods also are mentioned in the Data Analytics method as you can see in Fig 3.
+Data collection, data preparation and ML model training are engineering steps that do not qualify as ICT research methods.
+According to our experiences with ML projects the other four methods require a “card” of their own.

 Fig 3.
 Data Analytics Card